 Like Madeley, Rosie was born with spina bifida, a condition that occurs when the spine and spinal cord don't develop properly in the womb.
 Rosie requires a wheelchair to get around.
 Originally, the character Rosie wasn’t written as a wheelchair user, but after Madeley’s audition, it was clear she was Rosie.
 So, Years and Years creator Russell T. Davies worked with Madeley to shape Rosie’s character around Madeley’s own disability.

 Rosie rarely addresses her disability — at this point, it’s an unremarkable part of her life — but when she does, she’s unwaveringly proud.
 “I think I’m brilliant.
-I don’t need fixing,” Rosie says in episode 2, when talking about new technology that can fix spina bifida.
+I don’t need fixing,” Rosie says in episode two, when talking about new technology that can fix spina bifida.
 The disability has shaped who she is, but it isn’t all that she is.

-Through Davies and Madeley’s collaboration, what results is a nuanced depiction of disability rarely seen on screen.
+Through Davies and Madeley’s collaboration, what results is a nuanced depiction of disability rarely seen on-screen.
 For example, while Rosie generally uses a wheelchair, she can walk when necessary — challenging viewers’ perception of wheelchair users when she flees the house on foot during an emergency.

 Refinery29: How would you say Years and Years’ depiction of disability compares with other depictions in pop culture?
 Did Years and Years get it right?

 “Years and Years got it so right, with such a feisty character and such an important storyline that wasn’t centred around her disability.
 You almost forget that she has any type of disability at all.
-As somebody who has a disability and is a wheelchair user, it was really important for me to be able to portray it the way that I’d want to see it when I was growing up.
+As somebody who has a disability and is a wheelchair user, it was really important for me to be able to portray it the way that I’d want to see when I was growing up.
 I’ve had such wonderful feedback from so many people saying, ‘I’ve waited so long to see a character who was just like me on television.’
 For me, that’s a big part of my drive.
 I feel really privileged to be in a position where hopefully I can make those changes.”

 Russell T. Davies’ shows are universally diverse, but casually so — they show all of humanity without making a big deal of it.